matthewbdaly/highperformancelaravel.com/content/series/writing-efficient-applications.md

 ---
 title: Writing efficient applications
 description: Making your application perform as well as possible can be challenging.
-We'll help you find where you can make the biggest improvements
+Learn where you can make the biggest gains.
 featured_image: img/henri-l-CHt4BMi0-Is-unsplash.jpg
 featured_image_username: Henri L.
 ---